What Is a Product?

 It will be worth checking competitors’ pricing strategies before setting yours.
 The price should reflect both fixed and variable costs incurred by the seller/creator of the product during the production process.

 For example, suppose you have competitive goods and services.
 In that case, the lower prices will entice consumers into your store.

 At the same time, higher price points are more suitable for luxury brands looking to attract an affluent customer base.

 The pricing strategy is vital because customers won’t know how much they should pay without it.
 It can lead them away from making purchases that would benefit both parties in profit margin and consumer experience.

 Lastly: Make sure product pricing drives long-term profit

-Too many businesses look at short-term solutions which only serve to drive the business into losses in the medium and even longer terms.
+Too many businesses look at short-term solutions.
+This only serves to drive the company into losses in the longer term.

-Setting your first price
+Setting your first price.